Table of Contents

 Community Stay and Celebration

-- A wood-fire camp was lit, which can harm forests and air quality
+- A wood-fire camp was lit, which can harm forests and air quality.

-- Loud music played into the night, disturbing local wildlife and the peaceful environment
+- Loud music played into the night, disturbing local wildlife and the peaceful environment.

-- Small group activities or discussion circles
+- Small group exercises or discussion circles

-- Storytelling sessions
+- Narrative sessions

-- Encouraging participants to meet and talk to people they do not already know
+- Motivating participants to meet and talk to people they do not already know.
+This gentle approach fosters friendship, connection, and a sense of community, making large group trips more meaningful.

 Sunrise at Sailung